 The concept for the series came from a blending of sources.
 Joseph Greene, a writer for various genres across various media, had conceived of a space-faring hero named Tom Ranger in 1946.
-He had written the character into a radio script along with his colleagues, Kit Koo and Bob Bradley, and their ship, the Space Arrow.
+He had written the character into a radio script along with his colleagues, Kit Koo and Bob Bradley.
 The script was submitted to Orbit Feature Services Inc. under the working title The Space Cadets, and later Space Academy, but it went unproduced.
-Greene tried again by adapting his characters into a syndicated newspaper strip in 1949, but again it never saw production.
+Greene tried again by adapting his characters into a syndicated newspaper strip in 1949, but it never saw production.

 |Heinlein's Space Cadet.|

 In 1950, CBS was looking to compete with DuMont’s popular series, Captain Video and His Video Rangers.
 Green saw an opportunity to give his Tom Ranger concept another go, but there was a slight hitch: in the interim, Robert A. Heinlein published a juvenile novel called Space Cadet in 1948 which featured concepts very close to that of Tom Ranger.
 Rockhill Productions, who Greene submitted one of his scripts to, was interested in developing the concept for their expansion into television.
 They purchased the rights for the term “Space Cadet” from Heinlein and used the connection to bolster publicity for the project.
 At the insistence of Rockhill’s Stanley Wolf, the title was expanded to Tom Ranger, Space Cadet.
 From there, Tom Ranger would go on to become Tom Corbett at the last minute.